bilfash/azwraith/README.md

 ```
 `-u` flags is mandatory.

-##### Push
+##### Commit
-Push command will get remote url and match it with azwraith config, after getting the right config azwraith
+Commit command will get remote url and match it with azwraith config, after getting the right config azwraith will
-will push your code to repository
+commit your code using credential from matched config
 ```
-% azwraith push

 Usage:
-  azwraith push [flags]
+  azwraith commit [flags] <commit message>

 Flags:
-  -b, --branch string   specify git branch to push
-  -h, --help            help for push
+  -h, --help            help for commit
-  -r, --remote string   specify git remote to push (default "origin")
+  -r, --remote string   specify which git remote is used (default "origin")

+Example:
+  azwraith commit "This is proper commit message"

 ```